lvillasen/RedPitaya-C-Periphery/README.md

 monitor16 0x40000030 0xf
 ```

-- The program acquire_SINGLE.c acquires SIZE samples of a triggered signal with trigger value TRIGGER where TRIGGER is in volts
+- The program acquire_SINGLE.c acquires SIZE samples of a triggered signal on CH1 with trigger value TRIGGER (in volts) and GAIN = 20.
 ```
 acquire_SINGLE SIZE TRIGGER
 ```